common-voice/community-playbook/sub_pages/text.md

 It’s also important to ensure sentences are readable to speakers across all backgrounds.

 ### Sentence Diversity
-Phoneome, variant and domain diversity are crucial in ensuring that the dataset can understand the vastness of language.
+Phoneome, variant and domain diversity are crucial in ensuring that the dataset can understand the vastness of language; for example, some languages have Gramaitical Gender e.g Abogado and Abogada mean Male Lawyer and Female Lawyer respectively Spanish.

 All sentences in the dataset can be viewed on the [Common Voice Github](https://github.com/common-voice/common-voice/tree/main/server/data).
-If you notice a gap regarding sources or types of content, we encourage you to add more sentences to help diversify the text corpus
+If you notice a gap regarding sources or types of content, we encourage you to add more sentences to help diversify the text corpus.

-For example, some languages have Gramaitical Gender e.g Abogado and Abogada mean Male Lawyer and Female Lawyer respectively Spanish.
 ⚠️ _ As part of the [Common Voice 2022 Product Roadmap](https://docs.google.com/spreadsheets/d/137YOs41kbzXyai6_Kn_lu08EHAziPt4ioPUkuSFSSTc/edit?usp=sharing) we are scoping and delivering a domain-specific text corpus on the platform

 ### Community Participation Guidelines (CPG)